List of DC Comics characters: C: Chimera

 Chimera is the name of several characters appearing in American comic books published by DC Comics.

 First version

 The first Chimera is a master of disguise who fought Batman.

 Sanjeet Bhatia

 Sanjeet Bhatia is a reality-warping woman who is an ally of the Teen Titans.

 Adam Sharp

-Adam Sharp is a super-soldier who took the name of Chimera when he worked for the organization Checkmate.
+Adam Sharp is a super soldier who took the name of Chimera when he worked for the organization Checkmate.

 Rau'ut L'lwer

 In 2011, "The New 52" rebooted the DC universe.
 A Durlan named Ra'ut L'lwer used the Chimera name as a member of the Teen Titans.

 Coombs

 In 2011, "The New 52" rebooted the DC universe and introduced a new incarnation of Chimera.
-He is a diver named Coombs working for Triton Base who is mauled by sharks despite Aquaman's intervention and given experimental life-saving treatment by Dr. Edrid Orson involving a brain tissue sample of the sea monster Karaqan and other DNA grafts from different marine animals.
+He is a diver named Coombs working for Triton Base who is mauled by sharks despite Aquaman's intervention and given experimental life-saving treatment by Dr. Edrid Orson involving a brain tissue sample of the sea monster Karaqan and other DNA grafts from several marine animals.
 This ends up transforming him into a tentacled piscine humanoid.

 As a result of Dr. Orson's experiment, Coombs gains shapeshifting abilities which he primarily uses to assume the abilities of aquatic animals.